molefrog/ficus.io/README.md

 ```

 ## Configuration & Theming
-Poll configuration is really flexible and supports both short and advanced forms.
-See the examples below:
+Poll configuration is flexible and supports both short and verbose forms.
+See examples below:

 ```js
 createPoll(el, {